Inés Arrimadas: Parliament of Catalonia

 In 2010, Arrimadas' coworker invited her to a Citizens public event at Romea theatre, and she accepted the invitation.
 Afterwards, she started to attend meetings of the political party.
 In one of those meetings, Albert Rivera went to teach oratory lessons and thought that she had potential.
 In 2011, Rivera asked her to go to the Youth Commission of the Parliament of Catalonia.
 Rivera also offered her to enter in the party's executive office.

 Arrimadas was elected as a member of the Parliament of Catalonia in the 2012 Catalan regional election.
 She became the spokeswoman of Citizens in Catalonia in 2015, substituting Jordi Cañas, who resigned due to being indicted for alleged tax fraud.
 That same year, she was selected leader of the party for the Catalan elections which were held on 27 September.
 Citizens in Catalonia gained 17.9% of the votes, increasing their representation from 9 to 25 seats, obtaining the greatest anti-independence single party representation and became the party Leader of the Opposition of the Catalan parliament.
 In September 2017, Arrimadas reported to police a Catalan female who threatened her with gang rape for opposing independence; the woman received a four-month suspended jail sentence.

 The party under Arrimadas secured the most seats in the 2017 election under a single party, but the pro-independence parties retained a narrow majority of seats in the Parliament of Catalonia.
 During the campaign for the elections of Catalonia in 2017, a hoax was popularized alleging Arrimadas' father was a Francoist secret agent.
 The cousin of his father was the one in a relevant position as a Francoist governor.

-In 2018, she denied that the President of Catalonia Lluís Companys was executed by the Spanish State, stating that Companys was executed by a Francoist, fascist regime, not by the Spanish state.
+In 2018, she denied that the Catalonia president Lluís Companys was executed by the Spanish state, stating that Companys was executed by a Francoist, fascist regime, not by the Spanish state.